Borough of Swindon: Politics

 The council follows a leader and cabinet model and has 57 members elected by 20 wards.
 Elections are held in three out of every four years, with one-third of the seats being elected at each election.
 From the first election in 1996 to the 2000 election, Labour had a majority on the council.
-Following a period where no party had a majority, the Conservatives gained a majority at the 2003 election and have held control since then.
+Following a period where no party had a majority, the Conservatives gained a majority at the 2003 election and had control until the 2023 election, when Labour took control.